 The Neumann TLM 103 is one of the top brands and high-quality microphones available in the market, and it is one of Neumann’s best-selling microphones.

-It’s not only an extremely superior condenser microphone that specializes in vocal and acoustic guitars, pianos, cellos, double basses, and even violins, but that can handle any instruments too.
+It’s not only an extremely superior condenser microphone that specializes in vocal and acoustic guitars, pianos, cellos, double basses, and even violins, but that can handle any instrument too.

 It is much better at picking up subtle differences and better for quieter settings.
 This Neumann TLM 103 is highly recommended for studio recording, singing, rapping or talking, public speaking, and live performances.
 Its bass response is in no way overblown.